ID Watchdog: Your Payment Options

 Yes, ID Watchdog is legitimate, owned by a major credit bureau, Equifax, and it even has an A+ rating from the Better Business Bureau.

 ID Watchdog’s cost varies depending on which plan you select.
-Here’s the breakdown for the Plus and Premium plans for ID Watchdog:
+Here’s the breakdown for the Select and Premium plans for ID Watchdog:

 The best identity theft protection services are: